Connect with others who understand.

 The places where joints, ligaments, and tendons attach to the bone are called the entheses.
 Inflammation of the entheses is a hallmark symptom of AS and may occur in multiple parts of the body.
 These places are called “hot spots.”
 When the jaw joint becomes inflamed, it becomes swollen and tender.

 Research shows that the inflamed tissues in the entheses may swell enough to put pressure on the nerves in the area, causing pain.
+In at least one case report, someone with AS developed ankylosis of the mandibular joint, similar to the bone growth and fusion that can happen in the spine.

 Managing Jaw Pain in Ankylosing Spondylitis